ISUgenomics/bioinformatics-workbook/Appendix/Unix/slurm-basics.md

 scontrol show job JOBID
 ```

-You can get the JOBID from by using the squeue command.
+You can get the JOBID from the output of the squeue command

 ```bash
 scontrol show job 2909617